Skip to content

 October-December 2025 31.1.2026 28.2.2026

-2. You can use the following emission calculation methods as emission data from1 July to 31 December 2024, if they are available
+You can use one of the following emission calculation methods as emission data from 1 July to 31 December 2024, if the installation uses it:

-• The emission monitoring system to be observed by the installation, which may include verification by an accredited verifier.
+• An emission monitoring scheme at the installation, which can include verification by an accredited verifier.

-The use of these options requires that they provide information on emissions as comprehensive and accurate as the methods specified in the CBAM legislation.
+The use of these alternatives requires that they lead to similar coverage and accuracy of emissions data compared to the methods specified in the CBAM legislation.

-If you cannot use one of these options, the emissions data must be reported without flexibility per installation, and be defined in accordance with the CBAM legislation.
+If you can’t use any of these alternatives, the emissions data must be reported without flexibilities and be defined in accordance with the CBAM legislation.
 Verification of the emissions data is not required at this stage; rather the verification system will not be introduced until 1 January 2026.

-• At a later stage of the transitional period, you can correct the report within two months of the end of the reporting period.
-Your own notification in the transitional registry is sufficient also at this stage.
+During the transitional period, you can amend the details of the report in the CBAM Transitional Registry within two months of the end of the reporting period.

-If you later notice, for example that the report contains errors, or if the manufacturer of the goods has provided you with corrected emissions data, you can apply for consent from Customs to correct the report.
-The application with an explanation can be submitted to Customs within one year of the end of the reporting period.
-Customs will make a decision in the matter and after this; the corrections must be made in the transitional registry within one month.
+If you later notice, for example that the report contains errors, or if the manufacturer of the goods has provided you with new corrected emissions data, you can apply for consent from Customs to amend the report.
+Contact the address cbam@tulli.fi to obtain further instructions.
+The report can be submitted again within one year of the end of the reporting period.

-Please observe that the report can be submitted with insufficient data.
-If the missing details are not entered within the deadline or if the entire report is missing, a sanction may follow and obtaining the CBAM declarant certificate later may become more difficult.
+If the missing details are not entered within the deadline or if the entire report is missing a penalty fee may follow, and obtaining the CBAM declarant certificate may later become more difficult.

 Where do I report?